 - Almost every web browser alerts your website visitors with a red screen.

 - Google search console which almost every webmaster is using alert you that there is malware on your website

-- To find out is your site hacked put your domain in the following URL.
+- To find out if your site is hacked put your domain in the following URL.
 This service is backed by Google https://transparencyreport.google.com/safe-browsing/search

 - Your web hosting company may suspend your account temporarily